 - Bring a headshot and resume if you have them; however, they are not required.
-If you do not have a headshot, a snapshot would be helpful (but we won't be able to return it).
+If you do not have a headshot, a small photo would be helpful (but we won't be able to return it).

 - Bring your calendars.
 Our rehearsal time is VERY limited and only the conflicts presented at auditions will be accepted.

 Santa Rosa Junior College, Santa Rosa Campus